angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

 Device characteristics
 ----------------------

 Here's the TP-Link outdoor access point wireless characteristics.
 They are the key factors for good radio signals.
 On the cell phone, we simply use an average number.
-If you happen knowing the device you use, you can replace it with the numbers you have.
+If you happen to know the device you use, you can replace it with the numbers you have.

 .. table:: Device Radio Characteristics